 What defines natural?

-The labeling of something as either “natural” or “all-natural” is supposed to mean that the product does not contain added color, artificial scents or synthetic substances, but in reality, it’s very easy to find these words on cosmetics and sunscreens that are loaded with artificial ingredients such as preservatives, genetically modified ingredients (GMO), ingredients synthesized from petroleum, and any other number of chemically derived additives.
+The labeling of something as either “natural” or “all-natural” is supposed to mean that the product does not contain added color, artificial scents or petroleum-based substances, but in reality, it’s very easy to find these words on cosmetics and sunscreens that are loaded with artificial ingredients such as preservatives, genetically modified ingredients (GMO), ingredients synthesized from petroleum, and any other number of chemically derived additives.